 Westhampton History & Culture

 People have long understood that Westhampton is unassuming as they come and remarkable for it.
-This facet of the hamlet’s personality factored into Cold War (paranoia) when the government purchased and repurposed a former dairy farm to hide over 50 nuclear-tipped missiles.
+This facet of the hamlet’s personality factored into the Cold War (paranoia) when the government purchased and repurposed a former dairy farm to hide over 50 nuclear-tipped missiles.
 The secret cache would only last from the mid-1950s until the base was decommissioned in 1964.
 Today, excitement in Westhampton is of a much more suburban variety.
-Anyone for tennis can locate numerous clubs in the immediate and surrounding area—the same goes for any golfers looking for their next tee time.
+Anyone for tennis can locate numerous clubs in the immediate and surrounding area — the same goes for any golfers looking for their next tee time.
 For all of Westhampton’s laid-back character, it sticks close to one treasure trove of classic Hamptons gold: beaches.
 You may not know Dune Road by name, but you certainly do the sands running along it.
-Several Atlantic Ocean beaches are oh so close via neighboring village Westhampton Beach.
+Several Atlantic Ocean beaches are oh so close via the neighboring village of Westhampton Beach.